jafarlihi/cppq/README.md

 cppq is a header-only library with 2 dependecies: `libuuid` and `hiredis`.

-Just include the header: `#include "cppq.h"` and add these flags to your build "-luuid -lhiredis".
+Just include the header: `#include "cppq.h"` and add these flags to your build `-luuid -lhiredis`.

 `libuuid` and `hiredis` can be installed using your distro's package manager.